plyoung/VertexPaintLayers/README.md

 The up/down arrow buttons can be used to move layers.
 This does not affect the position of the actual attribute in the list of attributes.

-The Blend options (per layer, with selected layer’s values being displayed) determines what values are used in the MixRGB Node of the material.
-The 0 to 1 value is the factor and drop-down includes all the values you would find in the MixRGB node’s properties.
+The Blend options (per layer, with selected layerâ€™s values being displayed) determines what values are used in the MixRGB Node of the material.
+The 0 to 1 value is the factor and drop-down includes all the values you would find in the MixRGB nodeâ€™s properties.

 **Preview Material**